kaipartmann/Peridynamics.jl/docs/src/crackedplateundertension.md

 The `PreCrack` is then wrapped inside a `Vector` because `PDSingleBodyAnalysis` needs a `Vector{PreCrack}` in case you have multiple predefined cracks in your model.

-Now we specify boundary conditions so the crack has to grow under the load that is applied to the plate.
+Now we specify boundary conditions, so the crack has to grow under the load applied to the plate.
-Therefore, we want the five rows of points in the upper and lower part of the plate to have a constant velocity of $0.1\,\frac{\mathrm{m}}{\mathrm{s}}$ in positive and negative $y$-direction to pull the plate apart.
+Therefore, we want the five rows of points in the upper and lower part of the plate to have a constant velocity of $0.1\,\frac{\mathrm{m}}{\mathrm{s}}$ in the positive and negative $y$-direction to pull the plate apart.

 ```julia
 bc_set_top = findall(pc.position[2,:] .> length_y / 2 - 5.1 * Δx)